-Finally, guide 4 discusses migration policies and migrant women's rights, putting emphasis on two types of rights that are especially important for migrant women: labor rights of domestic workers and the right to sexual and reproductive health.
+Guide 4 discusses migration policies and migrant women's rights, putting emphasis on two types of rights that are especially important for migrant women: labor rights of domestic workers and the right to sexual and reproductive health.
+It also provides advocacy strategies and best practices to protect the rights of women migrant workers through gender-sensitive training programs, standard contracts in bilateral agreements, and global processes on migration and development.
 In order to fully address this topic, the activities from this guide should be combined with pertinent activities from other guides of this manual.